harishshivaraj/shell/README.md

 ### Option Pricing Engine using Black Scholes model

-The project consists of a simple rest API to price option contract using Black Scholes model.
-The pricing model was build certain assumption.
+The project consists of a simple rest API to price options contracts using the Black Scholes model.
+The pricing model was built certain assumption.
 Including constant market data, rates and volatility.

 Option Pricing server was developed on python version 3.10